exasol/dynamodb-virtual-schema/doc/hands-on/hands-on-dynamodb-vs.md

 In this Hands on guide we show you how to explore the new Virtual Schema for DynamoDB.

-We will create a mapping from DynamoDB's semi structured documents to relational exasol tables like:
+We will create a mapping from DynamoDB's semi structured documents to a relational exasol table.

-**IMAGE- MISSING**

 ## DynamoDB Setup